dibyendumajumdar/C/docs/ctour.md

 ### `LABEL number`

 generates	an  internal label.
-It is referred to else- where using the given number.
+It is referred to elsewhere using the given number.

 ### `BRANCH number`

-indicates an unconditional transfer to the internal la- bel number given.
+indicates an unconditional transfer to the internal label number given.

 ### `RETRN`